DataDog/hiring-engineers/answers.md

 ![Downtime1 Email](/images/img26.png)

 I repeated the same steps to create the second downtime that happens during the weekend.
-In the email notification you will see that I updated and rechanged the time.
+In the email notification image below you will see that I updated and rechanged the time.
 When I first created this downtime, once the day is **Monday (12:00 am)**, the Monitor resumes which is something that we don't want because it's the middle of the night.
 So I changed it and added **9 hours** to it because the first downtime configuration starts at **9:00 am**.
 So in this case, this Monitor will be silenced **Saturday, Sunday and the first 9 hours of Monday (12:00am till 9:00am)**, and the first downtime created will proceed with the rest of the **weekdays (7:00 pm till 9:00am)**.

 ![Downtime2 Created](/images/img28.png)